narwhalacademy/zebra-crossing/README.md

     - Recommended: [Bridgefy](https://bridgefy.me/) — *but you need to open the app with an internet connection to setup your account!*
   - **An offline maps app**
     - Recommended: [Organic Maps](https://organicmaps.app/)
-- **Consider traveling with a burner phone while leaving your laptop at home.** This will be especially useful if you need to install new/untested software for work that might violate data privacy policies.
 - **Re-evaluate which online platforms are safe to use.**
   - See how often a platform hands over its data by looking up their transparency reports.
     - [Google Transparency Report: Request for user information](https://transparencyreport.google.com/user-data/overview)